Please find attached an invitation to all who wish to attend a presentation on Little Stoke (500 years of history)

 Please open attached document for further detail

 Parish Councils are the first tier of local government and the closest to the community they serve.
 As a tier of local government they are elected bodies, with discretionary powers and rights laid down by Parliament to represent their communities and provide services for them.

-Download the latest and archived minutes in PDF format.
+Download the latest draft minutes along with archived minutes in PDF format.

 Latest Little Stoke Community Hall hire costs.

 £35 ph (peak times 5pm – 8pm)

 £30 ph (off peak 9am – 4pm / 8pm – 10pm)

 Ashfield Land are proposing to redevelop the Parklands site to provide a new office building.
 Ashfield Land is a local, well established development company with a well-earned reputation for designing and delivering high-specification developments across the UK.

 The plans are at an early stage of development and they are keen to involve local people and stakeholders in shaping the final development, and would like to hear your thoughts on potential design and ideas for the building.
 The office building proposed will be an exemplary development of the highest sustainability standards and high quality design.

 Post Office Limited have notified Stoke Gifford Parish Council of their plans to introduce one new style local branch within the Co-operative Services Store at Unit 4, Block A, Long Down Avenue, Cheswick Village, Bristol.
 BS16 1GU., which will open at 09:00 hours on Wednesday, 22nd July 2015.
 The premises have been purpose built specifically to house a convenience store and a local Post Office within the new estate.